What is Viral Fever?

 Taking adequate rest and avoiding strenuous physical activity will be of great help.

-You can also rely on the following food items that prove to be effective during a viral fever:
+You can also rely on the following food items that prove to be effective viral fever treatment at home:

 Fever is a common problem for children.
 Some home remedies can be relied upon when it comes to viral fever.